Dr. Diane Gromala

 Dr. Pamela Squire

-Dr. Squire speaks and teaches locally, nationally and internationally, and is an advocate for the multidisciplinary treatment of chronic pain.
+Dr. Squire has over 10 years of Non-Profit Board experience; invited to Chair more than 50 pharmaceuticals.
 In 2008, the Chronic Pain Association of Canada awarded Dr. Squire the Dr. Helen Hays Award for Excellence in Pain Management.

 Dr. Owen Williamson

 Dr. Owen Williamson is an orthopaedic spine surgeon, pain medicine specialist and Adjunct Sr. Lecturer in Monash University’s Dept. of Epidemiology & Preventive Medicine in Melbourne, Australia.
 His current appointment by Fraser Health as pain physician specialist is at Surrey Memorial Hospital and the JPOCSC.

 In 2007, Dr. Williamson became the first orthopaedic surgeon in to be named a Fellow in the Faculty of Pain Medicine in the Australian & New Zealand College of Anaesthetists.
 He is an examiner for the Faculty of Pain Medicine and is developing pain education programs in Australia and Canada.